freerange/site/soups/weeknotes/week-153.snip.markdown

 [<img width="100%" src="/images/blog/aviation-house.jpg" title="The view from GDS at Aviation House" />](/images/blog/aviation-house.jpg)

 [Jason][] has spent the week pulling together all the content and associations in [Whitehall][], and trying to bring some design sense to bear.
-He's also been blazing to yoga every day this week, to make us all feel worse about the upcoming festival of food and slothfulness!
-He begins his personal pilgrimage up to Norfolk today.
+He's also been blazing to yoga every day this week, and begins his personal pilgrimage up to Norfolk today.
 Oh, [this is his jam](http://thisismyjam.com/jasoncale).

 [Tom][] has been working on presenting responses to consultations, and otherwise remains opaque to my remote probes.
 He's an enigma, and [this is his jam](http://thisismyjam.com/tomafro).